24/7 Admissions | Call Now: (800) 939-6636

 While focusing on recovery from addiction, people may keep up with their commitments by enrolling in an intensive outpatient program.
 They can do this since they don’t have to move out of their homes to attend therapy.
 Therapy sessions and treatment services occur only a few days a week during the daytime.

-IOPs for substance abuse allow patients to maintain their current responsibilities, such as employment, school, and family life.
+IOPs for substance abuse allow clients to maintain their current responsibilities, such as employment, school, and family life.

 The Benefits of Women's IOP